fO-000/bluing/README.md

 sudo apt install libglib2.0-dev libbluetooth-dev
 ```

-When you play this tool in a Linux virtual machine, making a USB Bluetooth adapter exclusive to it is recommended, like the [Ostran Bluetooth USB Adapter OST-105 CSR 8150 v4.0](https://item.taobao.com/item.htm?spm=a230r.1.14.14.21b6705fm5gjj3&id=38948169460&ns=1&abbucket=6#detail) for 99 RMB.
+When you play this tool in a Linux virtual machine, **making a USB Bluetooth adapter exclusive to it is recommended**, like the [Ostran Bluetooth USB Adapter OST-105 CSR 8150 v4.0](https://item.taobao.com/item.htm?spm=a230r.1.14.14.21b6705fm5gjj3&id=38948169460&ns=1&abbucket=6#detail) for 99 RMB.
 Of course, the best one to use is the little bit expensive [Parani UD100-G03](https://item.taobao.com/item.htm?spm=a230r.1.14.16.19bcf4b2koxeWN&id=561488544550&ns=1&abbucket=19#detail), 560 RMB.
 And if you want to try the vulnerability scanning, see `README.md` of [ojasookert/CVE-2017-0785](https://github.com/ojasookert/CVE-2017-0785).

 ## Install